 7.4.1 A maximum of 1' of exposed concrete or parging will be permitted at the front elevation and side elevation of corner lots.
-At all other elevations, exposure will be restricted to 2'
+At all other elevations, exposure will be restricted to 2'.

-DRIVEWAYS, GARAGES 8 & WAIKWAYS
+8 DRIVEWAYS, GARAGES & WALKWAYS

-Front Drive Product 8.1
+8.1 Front Drive Product

 - 8.1.1 Front drive product will include a one or two car garage as determined by housing type and located in accordance with the garage location plan.
-The driveway is not to exceed the width of the garage to the garage front, where the width may then flare to include a walkway to the front entry and/or rear yard. - 8.1.2 A hip roof is required at the garage of front drive product (gable or shed roof will not be permitted) - The area above the garage must include a bonus room or some development of the second floor to 8.1.3 balance the overall massing.
+The driveway is not to exceed the width of the garage to the garage front, where the width may then flare to include a walkway to the front entry and/or rear yard. - 8.1.2 Duplex product with front drive garages will require that the driveways be separated by a landscaped strip.
+Buildings that include 2 double sized garages will require an 18" wide landscaped strip and buildings that include either double/single garages or single/single garages will require a 12" wide landscaped strip.
+In all cases the landscaped strip will include four shrubs, 2 coniferous and 2 deciduous, 18" in height or spread. - 8.1.3 A hip roof is required at the garage of front drive product (gable or shed roof will not be permitted) - 8.1.4 The area above the garage must include a bonus room or some development of the second floor to balance the overall massing. - 8.1.5 In response to the demand for oversized garages and driveways, we have applied the same criteria to the wider garages as applies to the standard two car garage, in that there needs to be adequate landscaping to balance the hard surface in the front yard.